V3R v1.4 — What's New

 Press-pass opacity for neon & ECG inks

 Fluorescent and ECG inks now carry their own opacity slider, the same as metallics and white.
-The default of 100% reflects the recommended single-pass density values supplied directly by the press manufacturers — Ricoh, Sharp, and the rest — so jobs imported with default settings render exactly to spec.
-Below 100% simulates a thinner ink film, useful for previewing how a single-pass run will look against a job that was costed for two passes, or vice-versa.
+The default of 100% reflects the recommended single-pass density values supplied by press manufacturers.
+Below 100% simulates a thinner ink film, useful for previewing single-pass vs two-pass jobs.

-Opacity also feeds into the new Ink Matte Control: less ink film on a reflective substrate dulls the reflection less, so the slider gives you a single intuitive control for both visual ink density and substrate interaction.
+Opacity also feeds into the new Ink Matte Control: less ink film on a reflective substrate dulls the reflection less.

 How: Per-layer panel for any neon or ECG ink → Opacity slider beneath the colour picker.